bbartling/wasm-in-the-smart-building-iot-box/rs-wasmtime-tutorial/README.md

 # rs-wasmtime-tutorial

-This tutorial demonstrates how to compile Rust code to WebAssembly (WASM) that interacts with Python using Wasmtime and the WebAssembly System Interface (WASI).
-This example covers compiling a simple Rust application to WASM and running it from Python, where it can call Rust functions and handle memory safely across the FFI boundary.
+This tutorial demonstrates the construction of a very fake banking application for learning purposes utilizing Rust for backend logic and Python for interaction and execution control, all facilitated by WebAssembly (WASM) and the WebAssembly System Interface (WASI).
+This system exemplifies the integration of Rust's secure and efficient computation capabilities within a Python environment, harnessing the power of WebAssembly for cross-platform execution at near-native speeds.

 ## Requirements